Foupi/ada_air_guitar/README.md

 This project was made on Arch Linux, and should work on any operating system.
 For building this project you will need:

+-   The GNAT toolchain for the PC program;
 -   GNAT Community 2018 for ARM ELF (<https://www.adacore.com/download>),
     needed by ADL;
 -   The `arm-none-eabi` toolchain, needed for building binaries that can be run